DataGod9000/Naruto-OpenCV-Machine-learning-Game/README.md

 # Naruto OpenCV MachineLearning Turn-base Game

-For those who were, like me, a big fan of the Naruto series, and for those who are current fans of the Boruto series, this Naruto OpenCV game is a turn-based game which features our best boi Sasuke as the main Character, and where you, as the player, will help him kick some major bandit ass.
+For those who were a big fan of the Naruto series like me, and for those who are current fans of the Boruto series, this Naruto OpenCV game is a turn-based game which features our best boi Sasuke as the main Character, and where you, as the player, will help him kick some major bandit ass.